 To the east, a one-day circuit trip covers several significant battlefields of the Civil War, including the Battles of Brandy Station, Cedar Mountain, Kelly’s Ford, Chancellorsville, Wilderness and Fredericksburg.

-Just west of Culpeper, the lush Piedmont “horse country” rolls into the breath-taking views of the Rappahannock countryside and on to Virginia’s Skyline Drive and the Blue Ridge Mountains.
+Just west of Culpeper in Madison County, the lush Piedmont “horse country” rolls into the breathtaking views of the Rappahannock countryside and on to Virginia’s Skyline Drive and the Blue Ridge Mountains.

 Travel 30 minutes to an hour south to reach Orange County.
 The history of Orange County was heavily invested in its role as an important railroad town from the mid-19th to late-20th century.
 Furthermore, it lies along Virginia’s Constitution Route – a 90-mile journey that links the birthplace of Zachary Taylor to James Madison’s Montpelier and Thomas Jefferson’s Monticello as well as James Monroe’s Ash Lawn-Highland.